SuadeLabs/fire/documentation/properties/purpose.md

 Describes an account representing the amount of **corporation tax** paid, received or deferred for the reporting period by the reporting entity.

 ### ded_fut_prof
-Describes an account representing the amount of **deferred tax** deductible, reliant on future profitability.
+Describes an account representing the amount of **deferred tax** deductible, reliant on future profitability and do not arise from temporary differences.

 ### ded_fut_prof_temp_diff
 Describes an account representing the amount of **deferred tax** deductible, reliant on future profitability, arising due to temporary differences.

 ### fut_prof
-Describes an account representing the amount of **deferred tax** non-deductible, reliant on future profitability.
+Describes an account representing the amount of **deferred tax** non-deductible, reliant on future profitability and do not arise from temporary differences.

 ### fut_prof_temp_diff
 Describes an account representing the amount of **deferred tax** non-deductible, reliant on future profitability, arising due to temporary differences.

+### not_fut_prof
+Describes an account representing the amount of **deferred tax** that do not rely on future profitability.

 ### reclass_tax
 Describes an account representing the amount of **reclassified pnl tax** paid, received or deferred for the reporting period by the reporting entity.